 Before we go any further, it’s important to ensure that we’re all on the same page in terms of the references that we are using.
 Poker sharks are people that have a firm grasp of the game, including the risks that they’re taking and the ratio of combinations in play during a game.
 They are able to evaluate their opponents quickly and spot the patterns that they play with and the tells that they have in their game.

-Sharks will strategise about the best way to win poker hands and therefore earn money.
+Sharks will strategise about the best way to win poker hands.
 They will happily lose a hand or two if it gives them information about their opponent that lets them win the battle with another player overall.
 As you might imagine, poker sharks are happy to circle the waters and wait for the perfect time to strike, allowing fish to gather until they can catch them unaware.

 Fish, on the other hand, are made up of both beginners and amateur players.
 Amateurs can think that they have a good grasp of the game because they’ve been playing it for decades in one form or another, but in actual fact they stand no chance when they come up against a shark.
 Fish will have a tendency to think that poker is about luck over skill, waiting for a good hand to drop their way rather than making their own luck.